Troubluson/Dungeon-Crawler-/Meeting-notes.md

 # Meeting 29.11.2021 11::15
-Started meeting with discussing a lot of problems we have had while working with git.
-Talked through some game structure implementations.
+Started the meeting with a slight worry about the approaching deadline.
 **Participants**:
 1. Jonas
 2. Oskar